How to Write Impactful Booking Confirmation Emails

 Email confirmation subject line examples:

 • “You’re going fishing!
-View booking details within”
+View booking details inside”

 • “Pack your sunscreen – your trip to Tofino is booked!”